bklogic/jdac-spring-boot-starter/README.md

         jwt: token-string-comes-here
 ```

 The simple JwtProvider is simply configured with a valid JWT token.
-This provider is for a quick and short test
+This provider is meant for quick and short test
-of your application.
+of JDAC applications.

 ##### Basic